 Please contact us (firstname.lastname@example.org) if you are working in this area and would like to contribute.

-1. GPS: The development of a short screener of the wide range of potential consequences of trauma: Global Psychotrauma Screen (GPS).
+2. Global Psychotrauma Screen (GPS): The development of a short screener of the wide range of potential consequences of trauma

 The Global Collaboration on Traumatic Stress recognized there was no instrument available for screening of the wide range of potential outcomes of trauma for trauma survivors around the world in different cultures.
-This resulted in the development of the Global Psychotrauma Screen (GPS).
+This resulted in the development of the Global Psychotrauma Screen (GPS), now available in more than 30 languages (GPS).
 Find out more here.

-2. CARTS: A novel online survey methodology: Childhood Attachment and Relational Trauma Screen (CARTS).
+4. CARTS: A novel online survey methodology: Childhood Attachment and Relational Trauma Screen (CARTS)

 The group focused on the validation of the Computerized Childhood Attachment and Relational Trauma Screen (CARTS), a self-report measure designed to measure occurrences of childhood maltreatment, and its translation into multiple languages.
 Find out more or fill it in yourself: here.